Footurama/ftrm/README.md

 If the input's property ```expire``` has been specified, received values will expire after the specified amount of milliseconds.
 If current expiration state can be accessed by reading ```input[index].expired```.

+If property ```default``` is given, the input's value is set to this value on start up and on expiration.

 Every input is an instance of the *EventEmitter*.
 Thus, they throw events:

 ```js